 AI might be the answer to your prayers

 Enter: Artificial intelligence.
 In recent months we’ve been writing about the evolving role of AI in marketing.
 We are also preaching about the increasingly sophisticated state of machine learning as a tool for brands.
 That’s because we’ve been finding fresh ways to incorporate AI into our own platform.
-We want to make curating and harnessing social UGC far easier.
+We want to make content curating and UGC moderation and tracking far easier.

 Here’s a flavour of how Miappi is employing AI to speed up the curation process: